 Dr. Alakija currently practises anatomical pathology at DynaLifeDx in Edmonton.
 She is also a Clinical Professor at University of Alberta and President of the Misericordia Hospital Medical Staff Association.

 Dr. Graham Campbell

 In 2010, he completed a fellowship in musculoskeletal radiology at the Hospital for Special Surgery in New York which led to his keen interest in imaging-guided pain management techniques.
 His current practice group of community clinics provides general diagnostic imaging services including: ultrasound, x-ray, mammography, fluoroscopy, bone densitometry, CT and MRI.
 Dr. Campbell and his colleagues have been instrumental in expanding the availability of these services to Calgary and area patients.

-Dr. Campbell represents Calgary Zone physicians and surgeons in the Alberta Medical Association Representative Forum and is a member of the AMA’s Nominating Committee and Government Affairs Committee.
+Dr. Campbell represents Calgary Zone physicians and surgeons in the Alberta Medical Association Representative Forum.

 Outside of medicine, Dr. Campbell enjoys spending time with family, skiing, golf, swimming and racquet sports.

 Dr. Luke Savage is a rural doctor in Three Hills, Alberta.
 His focus is full spectrum general practice and includes low risk obstetrics, rural emergency care and palliative care.